Best Places to go Fishing in Georgia

 If you are really up to catching some large bass, fish in the early morning with topwater baits around the shoreline.
 When fishing during the daytime, try fishing around the edges of dense timber into thick cover.
 The Big Lazer Creek also provides proper restrooms and picnic areas for visitors.
 There are campsites if you wish to stay overnight at the Big Lazer Creek.

 If you want to catch some monster fish, you can go fishing from late April and early May.
-Bluegill and Shellcracker become prey of many anglers during this time.
+Bluegill and Shellcracker become prey to many anglers during this time.
+Due to these specific reasons, it is regarded as one of the best places to go fishing in Georgia.

 3. Lake Seminole

 Lake Seminole is a US Army Corps reservoir and measures 37500 acres.
 It sits in the southwest Georgia along the border with Florida.
 This lake is home to some of the largest largemouth bass which makes it the major attraction for anglers across the state.
-The lake consists of large aquatic vegetation and stands of timber which makes a favorable living environment for big bass.
+The lake consists of large aquatic vegetation and stands of timber which makes a favorable living environment for big bass making it obvious into the list of Best Places to go Fishing in Georgia.

 Some of the most popular species of fish you will get in Lake Seminole are bluegill, black crappie, sunshine bass, striped bass, Redear sunfish, panfish, and many more.
 When you go fishing in Lake Seminole, remember that the lake springs close for fishing from May 1 to November 1.
 But do not worry, the cool water creeks remain open.
 So, you will get a chance to catch some stripers and sunshine bass during this time.